-8.1 Workspace
+8.2 Workspace

-Students can consult individual faculty libraries and their College for details of dedicated graduate workspaces that might be available.
+You should consult individual faculty libraries and your College for details of dedicated graduate workspaces that might be available.
 Many graduate students tend to work in the study areas provided by University, faculties and college libraries for use by all students and researchers.
 There is some, but limited, graduate study space on the ground floor of the Humanities building in the Radcliffe Observatory Quarter.
 Please contact the course administrator if you wish to use this.